Lean 101: Applying lean at work

 Applying lean at work: Tools to reduce waste

 Just in Time (JIT) is a concept based on a “pull” model.
-It represents some of the main concept behind applying Lean, such as minimizing waste and cutting costs.
+It represents some of the main concepts behind applying Lean, such as minimizing waste and cutting costs.

 In order to minimize the amount of money spent storing the excessive resources that were bought due to poor planning, JIT claims you should only purchase the raw material, produce and distribute goods according to the demand.